Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Experiments

 \section{Experiments}

-To instantiate ACNML, we must select a method for obtaining the approximate posterior.
-In principle, any technique for computing a tractable posterior over parameters can be used, and we demonstrate this flexibility by implementing ACNML on top of Stochastic Weight Averaging - Gaussian (SWAG) \citep{Maddox2019ALearning}, KFAC-Laplace \citep{ritter2018scalable}, and Bayes-by-backprop~\citep{Blundell2015WeightNetworks}.
-SWAG computes a posterior by fitting a Gaussian distribution to the trajectory of SGD iterates.
-For simplicity and computational efficiency, we instantiate ACNML with the SWAG-D variant, which uses a Gaussian posterior with only a diagonal covariance.
-KFAC-Laplace uses a Gaussian posterior approximation with the MAP solution as the mean and the inverse Hessian of the negative log likelihood as covariance, approximating the Hessian using KFAC \citep{martens2015optimizing} to allow for tractable inversion and storage.
-Bayes-by-backprop~\citep{Blundell2015WeightNetworks} uses the reparameterization trick to learn a diagonal Gaussian posterior via the variational lower bound.
+Our experiments aim to evaluate how trustworthy the uncertainty estimates provided by ACNML are under different levels of distribution shift.
+Following \citet{ovadia2019trust}, we compare uncertainty estimation across different methods using Brier score and expected calibration error (ECE) \citep{Naeini2015ObtainingBinning}.
+Brier score is a proper scoring rule, which captures both how accurate and how calibrated the predictions are, while ECE assesses calibration by directly measuring how closely the predicted confidence corresponds to empirical accuracy.
+We show that our method is able to to significantly outperform prior works in terms of calibration when distribution shifts became more extreme.
+While severe distribution shifts mean all methods test perform poorly in terms of accuracy, ACNML is at least able to more reliably indicate when the predictions may be incorrect.

+In principle, any method for computing a tractable posterior over parameters can be used with ACNML, and we demonstrate this flexibility by implementing ACNML on top of several different approximate posteriors.
+By using the exact same posteriors, we can directly compare how uncertainty estimates given by ACNML relate to those of the corresponding Bayesian method.

-For each model, we report results across 3 seeds.
-We compare negative log likelihood (NLL), accuracy, and expected calibration error (ECE) \citep{Naeini2015ObtainingBinning} as well as showing reliability diagrams \citep{Guo2017OnNetworks} to further assess calibration.
-For the reliability diagrams, we sort data points by confidence and divide them into twenty equal sized buckets, plotting the mean accuracy against the mean confidence for each bucket.
+For each model, we report results across 3 seeds. as well as showing reliability diagrams \citep{Guo2017OnNetworks} to further qualitatively assess calibration.
+For reliability diagrams, we sort data points by confidence and divide them into twenty equal sized buckets, plotting the mean accuracy against the mean confidence for each bucket.
 This allows to see qualitatively see how well the confidence of the prediction relates to the actual accuracy, as well as showing how the confidences are distributed for each method.

+\textbf{Rotated MNIST.} We first consider the rotated MNIST task, where out-of-distribution inputs are generated by rotating images from the MNIST test set, with higher levels rotation corresponding to more distribution shift.
+Here, ACNML is implemented on top of Bayes-by-backprop~\citep{Blundell2015WeightNetworks}, and we compare to the MAP estimate and Bayes model averaging with the same posterior.